-The Oracle and Java combination in my application has resulted in a very useful and secure software.
-It's a complete Student Registration program.
-The user can register new, change, delete and view the student records.
+The Oracle and Java combination in my application has resulted in very useful and secure software.
+It's a complete Bank System program.
+The user can open new account, can withdraw money, change his/her password, send transactions, view his/her current balance as well as transaction history.
 Although it is a complete program, but because of time limitations I could not expand it further.
-The program can be expanded to hold not only student basic record but as well as the course registration process, where the student courses could be managed in a suitable manner.
-The advisors will be able to see the courses for each student and register new courses with a few clicks of mouse.
-I hope in near future I will be able expand my application to fulfill all necessary requirements about student record in a university.
+The program can be expanded to give not only user basic information about his/her account but as well as the bank other policies and facilities, where user will be able to use other facilities with a few clicks of mouse.
+I hope in near future I will be able expand my application to fulfill all necessary requirements about customer record in a Bank and also hope to make it much more secure.